HiSPARC/publicdb/doc/api_tutorial.rst

 datum and end_datum, reading each corresponding url.
 Finally a plot is made, setting the dates against their values.

-Start Python and type (copy/paste) the following lines of code:
+Start Python and type (or copy/paste without the '>>> ') the following lines of code:

 .. code-block:: python